Crex Meadows Wildlife Area

 Crex Meadows Wildlife Area is managed to provide opportunities for public hunting, trapping, fishing and other outdoor recreation while protecting the qualities of the unique native communities and associated species found on the property.
 It is intensively managed using a wide variety of wildlife management practices.
 Wetland and prairie restoration and maintenance practices are employed to a greater degree here than at any other wildlife area in Wisconsin.
 To date, 22 miles of dike have been constructed to create 29 flowages that flood 6,000 acres.
 Water levels are managed with 34 water control structures, 8 miles of water transfer ditches and a diversion pump.
 Clearing and prescribed burning were used to restore 7,000 acres of brush prairie.
 Approximately, 3,500 acres of brush prairie and sedge marsh are burned annually for maintenance purposes.
 Firebreak construction, mowing and herbicide application are also employed to restore and maintain brush prairie habitat.

 Wetland management is employed primarily to increase waterfowl production.
-Management practices include water level manipulation, construction and maintenance of waterfowl nesting islands, establishment of dense nesting cover, and construction of breeding pair ponds.
+Management practices include water level manipulation, construction and maintenance of waterfowl nesting islands, the establishment of dense nesting cover, and the construction of breeding pair ponds.

 A variety of surveys are conducted to monitor wildlife populations and harvest levels, evaluate management practices and determine levels of public use.
 Other management practices include planting agricultural crops for migrating and, to a lesser extent, resident wildlife, waterfowl banding (using swim-in and cannon netting), and construction of nesting structures for waterfowl, eagles, osprey, herons and cormorants.